 We begin by giving your student a literacy assessment to help identify their precise literacy level.
 Based on their assessment scores, we will email you a link to a selection of materials that are appropriately challenging for your student.
 As you help them work through these materials, you will see their knowledge and literacy level grow!

-There are two main categories of the curriculum we send to tutors: materials for students who are still learning to read, and materials for those who are now reading to learn.
+There are two main categories of the curriculum we send to tutors: materials for students who are still beginning to read, and materials for those who are now rising readers.

 At a glance:

 - Your student is learning the basics of how to read.
 You will help them understand the individual sounds and letters they’ll find in written language.